|Bid||0.000 x 0|

 |1y Target Est||N/A|

-Moody's Investors Service has assigned provisional rating to the Class A Notes to be issued by Silver Arrow China 2018-1 Retail Auto Loan Asset Backed Notes Trust, a domestic transaction backed by a pool of auto loans originated by Mercedes-Benz Auto Finance Ltd. (MBAFC) in China.
+Moody's Investors Service has assigned definitive rating to the Class A Notes issued by Silver Arrow China 2018-1 Retail Auto Loan Asset Backed Notes Trust, a domestic transaction backed by a pool of auto loans originated by Mercedes-Benz Auto Finance Ltd. (MBAFC) in China.
 Silver Arrow China 2018-1 Retail Auto Loan Asset Backed Notes Trust is the fifth auto loan ABS securitization sponsored by MBAFC.

 WELLINGTON, New Zealand (AP) — The European Union's foreign policy chief encouraged companies to do more business with Iran despite new U.S. sanctions, saying Tehran had upheld its commitments under the deal to limit its nuclear program.